 \begin{remark} Using (\ref{eq:helpineq}) and (\ref{eq:neqinvers}) we observe that

 thus, the normal trace of the numerical solution $\bu^h\cdot\bn$ converges to zero as $h\to0$.
-Experimentally, we found out the this estimate is not sharp enough and the $\|\bu^h\cdot \bn\|_{\partial\Omega}$ converges to zero even faster following a undetermined superconvergence law. \end{remark}
+Experimentally, we found out that this estimate is not sharp enough and that $\|\bu^h\cdot \bn\|_{\partial\Omega}$ converges to zero even faster following an undetermined superconvergence law. \end{remark}

 \begin{remark} The error estimate (\ref{eq:errest1}) appears to be sharp as we confirm experimentally in the next section.
 In particular, we verify that the error estimate in the case $(r,p)=(2,3)$ is $\|e\|+\|\be\|=O(h^r+h^{p-1})=O(h^2)$. \end{remark}